AkshayaBhati/ESE-519-Lab-2A/README.md

 LinkedIn: https://www.linkedin.com/in/sahil-m-39a2671b0
 Tested on:  HP Probook 650 G1 (15.6-inch, 2014), Window 10

-# Brief responses to the reading questions in 3.2:
-1. Why is bit-banging impractical on your laptop, despite it having a much faster processor than the RP2040?

-Ans: With increase in the speed of processors, the layers between hardware and software between the processor and the outside world have also increased in size and number.
-Because of which, the processors keep hundreds of thousands of instructions on a single core at a time.
-Hence it’s difficult to switch rapidly between hard real time tasks.

-Above certain speeds — say a factor of 1000 below the processor clock speed — IRQs become impractical, in part due to the timing uncertainty of actually entering an interrupt handler.
-It’s difficult to write in assembly, trying to make sure the GPIO reading and writing happens on the exact cycle required. your processor is now busy doing the "bit-banging", and cannot be used for other tasks.
-If your processor is interrupted even for a few microseconds to attend to one of the hard peripherals it is also responsible for, this can be fatal to the timing of any bit-banged protocol.

-2. What are some cases where directly using the GPIO might be a  better choice than using the PIO hardware?

-Ans: Simple task such as LED blinking is better done with GPIO than using pio where we’ll send data into state machine having more sets of instruction than what we need to toggle LED with GPIO.
-PIO suits better for performing complex tasks efficiently.

-3. How do you get data into a PIO state machine?

-Ans: From TX FIFO into OSR using pull instruction.

-4. How do you get data out of a PIO state machine?

-Ans: From ISR into RX FIFO out instruction.

-5. How do you program a PIO state machine?

-Ans: PIO state machines execute short, binary programs.
-The PIO has a total of nine instructions: JMP, WAIT, IN, OUT, PUSH, PULL, MOV, IRQ, and SET.
-We write program using assembly language.

 6. In the example, which low-level C SDK function is directly responsible for telling the PIO to set the LED to a new color?
 How is this function accessed from the main “application” code?